Appearance

 import { useRoute, useRouter } from 'vue-router'

-import Header from './components/Header.vue'
+import Header from '@/components/Header.vue'

 import Form from './components/Form.vue'

-import ProgressBar from 'primevue/progressbar'
+import HeaderLoader from '@/components/HeaderLoader.vue'

 import Container from '@/components/Container.vue'